17th June & 19th November 2026

 9. Kali Linux

 Kali Linux is a Linux distribution specifically designed for penetration testing and ethical hacking.
-It comes pre-installed with a vast array of security tools.
+It includes hundreds of pre-installed security tools, enabling testers to perform network analysis, vulnerability assessments and exploitation activities from a single platform.

 Are you looking for Penetration Testing solutions for your organisation?
 The Cyber Secure Forum can help!